zjedzonyy/rest-api/commit.md

 - Change Users route for Auth route
 - Add users role informations in JWT
 - Create methods to check users permission

+feat(routes): finilize API

+- Add methods and queries for Comment and Post routes
+- Implement relation between Comment and Post models

+feat(routes): finalize API for comments and posts

+- Add methods and queries for Comment and Post routes
+- Implement relationships between Comment and Post models